You may be wondering if it is safe and okay to travel alone to the Epcot Flower and Garden Festival?

 Also, getting to other Disney locations like the Magic Kingdom and Animal Kingdom Park are easy to get to with buses and other Disney transportation.

-Perks like Extra Magic Hours and Disney Transportation keep it in line with the other Disney Resorts.
-However, there are certain perks missing such as the Disney Dining Plan and Magical Express.
+Perks like Extra Magic Hours (when it returns) and Disney Transportation keep it in line with the other Disney Resorts.

 I’ve been able to book my rooms over the years with one of the lowest prices at $159 per night, which is a way better deal than the BoardWalk Inn next door.